 Back in 1789, during George Washington’s inauguration, the spectators could purchase commemorative buttons as a memento.
 This is often referred to as the first promotional item, and for a good reason.
 It perfectly encapsulates the idea that certain promotional objects invoke exclusivity.
 People who own the time-exclusive merchandise (and wear it) can easily see themselves as a part of a group, or a club, even more so if your company has a snazzy-looking logo design.
 Branded merchandise can play into the idea of belonging to a larger following and proudly representing an idea your company stands for.
 And if it’s an object they can’t get anywhere else, then it’s all the better.

-Branded merchandise makes for an excellent tool in your toolbox.
+Branded merchandise makes for an excellent omni-channel marketing tool.
 Its outreach is vast, it leaves a lasting impression on customers, and it creates a connection with the brand that cannot be replicated through other means of advertising.
 Essentially, branded merchandise can make all the difference when you’re starting a marketing campaign or looking to switch something up.

 Michael Deane is an editor of Qeedle, a small business magazine.
 When not blogging (or working), he can usually be spotted on the track, doing his laps, or with his nose deep in the latest John Grisham.